i-am-phi/geometor-explorer/docs/docs.md

 ### xVal

-floating point value - set by constructor - converted from AlgValue
+floating point value - set by constructor - converted from algValue

 Returns **float**

 ### yVal

-floating point value - set by constructor - converted from AlgValue
+floating point value - set by constructor - converted from algValue

 Returns **float**

+### tag

+intended as a unique idenifier for the element withing the model. based on its parameters

 ### Qv